manuelruder/fast-artistic-videos/README.md

 ## Setup

 *Note: I got a lot of reports recently that this implementation produces erroneous results.
 Similar issues exist for fast-neural-style where users reported that using newer torch / CUDA versions were the cause for this.
-Some were able to fix this by [downgrading torch](https://github.com/jcjohnson/fast-neural-style/issues/153#issuecomment-373625993), others by [downgrading CUDA](https://github.com/jcjohnson/fast-neural-style/issues/137#issuecomment-334979780).
-The exact reason is still unknown.
-Unfortunately, I do not have the time to constantly update all my previous, already finished projects because certain software developers feel that a breaking change is necessary in their software (or don't care about backward compatibility in the first place).
-If anyone knows a fix, let me know.
-Contributions are also welcome.*
+Furthermore, torch is now abandoned and incompatible with most recent software environments.
+I have collected possible workarounds at the bottom of this chapter.*

 First [install Torch](http://torch.ch/docs/getting-started.html#installing-torch), then update / install the following packages: